-Fortress analytical models compile and analyze a number of factors contributing to a total assessment of the operations of all members of the S&P 500 index.
+Fortress analytical models compile and analyze a number of factors contributing to a total assessment of the operations of the larger members of the MSCI Emerging Markets Index.
 These are then considered against the valuation of each company's stock to arrive at one number for each, allowing objective comparisons among stocks.
 At Fortress this number is called the Total Value Score ("TVS").
-The portfolio maximizes its expected return, and limits its risk, by positioning with a high average TVS.
+The portfolio maximizes its expected return, and limits its risk, by positioning with a high TVS.